Building a Platform is Cheaper and Faster Than You Think.

 Congratulations!
 You have a potentially world-changing technology.
 What do you do now?

 Shudder.
-For an engineer, this probably seems like the worst part.
-But in fact it can be simple.
+For an engineer, this probably seems like the worst part of starting a new tech company.
+But, in fact, it can be simple.
 And really cheap.
 You have a website that will serve your business’ needs (whatever they may be) in under a day.

 Step 1: Start a Website.